wrist mechanics online course featured image

 Lead Wrist vs Trail Wrist Position in the Golf Swing

 When working with HackMotion, you can focus on either the trail or lead wrist.
-The lead wrist is most common, but for many golfers, the trail wrist is the dominant hand.
+The lead wrist is the most common, but the trail wrist is the dominant hand for many golfers.

 The wrists work opposite of each other.
 For instance, if you want more flexion in the lead wrist at impact, you’ll need more extension in the trail wrist.